A NSW Government website

 Information on matters the Commissioner can respond to and how and where to make individual complaints.

-You should raise any complaint directly with the NSW public sector agency concerned, or with an oversight or enforcement body (for example, an investigating authority) where the matter is within that body’s jurisdiction.
-Please see the table below for more guidance.
+You should normally raise any complaint directly with the NSW public sector agency concerned, or with an oversight or enforcement body (for example, an investigating authority) with power to deal with your complaint, as they are normally best placed to resolve the matter.

 Nature of enquiry or complaint Where to get help